LeMaitre Vascular (NASDAQ:LMAT) Releases FY 2022 Earnings Guidance

 LeMaitre Vascular (NASDAQ:LMAT – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.350-$1.450 for the period, compared to the Thomson Reuters consensus estimate of $1.400.
+The company provided EPS guidance of $1.350-$1.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.400.
 The company issued revenue guidance of $162 million-$166 million, compared to the consensus revenue estimate of $166.36 million.LeMaitre Vascular also updated its Q1 2022 guidance to $0.260-$0.300 EPS.

-LeMaitre Vascular (NASDAQ:LMAT – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
-The medical instruments supplier reported $0.28 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.31 by ($0.03).
-LeMaitre Vascular had a return on equity of 12.42% and a net margin of 17.42%.
-The company had revenue of $39.50 million for the quarter, compared to the consensus estimate of $39.70 million.
-During the same quarter in the prior year, the company earned $0.34 EPS.
-The company’s revenue for the quarter was up 5.2% on a year-over-year basis.
-Sell-side analysts expect that LeMaitre Vascular will post 1.39 EPS for the current year.
+LeMaitre Vascular (NASDAQ:LMAT – Get Rating) last posted its quarterly earnings data on Thursday, February 24th.
+The medical instruments supplier reported $0.28 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.03).
+LeMaitre Vascular had a net margin of 17.42% and a return on equity of 12.42%.
+The company had revenue of $39.50 million for the quarter, compared to analysts’ expectations of $39.70 million.
+During the same quarter last year, the business posted $0.34 EPS.
+The business’s quarterly revenue was up 5.2% compared to the same quarter last year.
+As a group, analysts expect that LeMaitre Vascular will post 1.39 EPS for the current fiscal year.

-LMAT has been the topic of a number of research analyst reports.
-Zacks Investment Research upgraded LeMaitre Vascular from a sell rating to a hold rating in a research note on Wednesday, March 2nd.
-Barrington Research reduced their target price on LeMaitre Vascular from $62.00 to $54.00 in a report on Friday, February 25th.
-Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $61.80.
+A number of equities analysts recently weighed in on LMAT shares.
+Zacks Investment Research raised LeMaitre Vascular from a sell rating to a hold rating in a report on Wednesday, March 2nd.
+Barrington Research decreased their price target on shares of LeMaitre Vascular from $62.00 to $54.00 in a research note on Friday, February 25th.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of Buy and an average target price of $61.80.

-In other news, CFO Joseph P. Pellegrino, Jr. sold 807 shares of the firm’s stock in a transaction dated Monday, December 27th.
-The stock was sold at an average price of $52.00, for a total transaction of $41,964.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Trent G. Kamke sold 7,929 shares of the firm’s stock in a transaction dated Wednesday, March 2nd.
+In related news, insider Trent G. Kamke sold 7,929 shares of the firm’s stock in a transaction dated Wednesday, March 2nd.
 The stock was sold at an average price of $48.22, for a total value of $382,336.38.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Joseph P. Pellegrino, Jr. sold 807 shares of the stock in a transaction that occurred on Monday, December 27th.
+The shares were sold at an average price of $52.00, for a total transaction of $41,964.00.
 The disclosure for this sale can be found here.
-16.50% of the stock is currently owned by company insiders.
+14.10% of the stock is owned by company insiders.

 About LeMaitre Vascular (Get Rating)